MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-code-reference2.md

 ## Live Dumps

- Live Dump stop codes to not reset the OS, but allow for the capture of memory information for abnormal situations where the operating system can continue.
+ Live Dump stop codes do not reset the OS, but allow for the capture of memory information for abnormal situations where the operating system can continue.
+Live dump stop codes are not listed here.
 For information about live dumps, see [Bug Check Code Reference - Live Dump](kernel-live-dump-code-reference.md).

 ## Bug Check Codes